mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

+# Course review: Data Science Specialization by JHU

+---

 ## Executive Summary:

+The data science specialization includes 10 courses, each of the them containing 4 weeks with different subjects.

 This specialization is NOT for beginners —although it seems like.
 It does not assume you to have basic R knowledge.
 However, if you are new to R, or even with basic knowledge in R — you will still have A LOT OF hard time.